 The purpose of this study was to examine the validity of two field-based tests (5-minute run and 1200m ST) to quantify MAS in comparison to a gold standard measure.
 The main finding demonstrates that MAS derived from the 5-minute run has a greater level of agreement when compared to MAS from the 1200m ST. The study also demonstrates that physiological variables such as Lapeak and RPE quantified during the 5-minute run also have a greater level of agreement when compared with these variables determined during 1200m ST. These findings may propose the 5-minute run to be a more valid field test to quantify MAS.

-The current study reports the 5-minute run and 1200m ST to both have large correlations for MAS when compared to MAS quantified during an incremental treadmill test (Table 1; Figure 4).
+The current study reports the 5-minute run and 1200m ST to both have large correlations for MAS when compared to MAS quantified during an incremental treadmill test (Table 1; Fig 4).
 Normative MAS data reviewed previously among team sports athletes has suggested the 5-minute run to be a valid measure of MAS(16, 20).
 As well as valid, the 5-minute run has also been documented to be a reliable measure of MAS among semi-elite rugby union players (intraclass correlation coefficient: 0.98)(45).
 Further, research conducted by Berthon et al(16, 33) quantified MAS during a 5-minute time trial and compared it to an incremental treadmill during two studies of athletes of varying fitness levels.
 These studies highlighted an almost perfect relationship and a very large correlation for MAS between the two tests, with the correlation greater than that of the current study respectively (r = 0.94)(16) (r = 0.86)(33).
 However, within the current study, the mean MAS was significantly higher for the treadmill (p = <0.001) in comparison to the 5-minute run (5-minute run: 4.3 m·s-1, treadmill: 4.8 m·s-1) (Table 1.).
 However, Berthon et al(16, 33) expressed a higher value for MAS from the 5-minute run in both studies (5-minute run: 4.8 m·s-1, treadmill: 4.7 m·s-1)(16), (runners: 5-minute run: 5.42 m·s-1, treadmill: 5.38 m·s-1, non-runners: 5-minute run: 4.42 m·s-1, treadmill: 4.36 m·s-1 )(33).
 It could be suggested that the difference identified between those studies and the current study is a result of not only the population of athletes but also how familiar the athletes were with the test, the different methodologies implemented, and the formulas applied to calculate MAS.
 However, in relation to the current study, it could be suggested that the 5-minute run provides a sound physiological rationale due to the MAS achieved being associated to the duration of the test.
 It’s critical that the test duration is necessary to elicit the maximal aerobic component with a reduced anaerobic contribution(16).
 The 5-minute run results in fatigue, but this fatigue does not exceed a certain limit, as MAS calculated from running performance is related to the intersection of anaerobic and aerobic lines which has found the optimal duration for a MAS measurement to be 4.97 minutes(16).
 This offers a reasonable explanation in the current study as to why the 5-minute run may be a more physiologically sound test to quantify MAS than the 1200m ST. Moreover, it could be proposed that with advancements in technology, the methods and formulas used within the current study maybe preferred by rugby league practitioners to quantify MAS, due to the current study population being current professional rugby league players.